Advantaged/first-linux-installation/README.md

 very detailed, use many resources, can be modified in a very simple manner, the best `systemsettings` & appearances, not recommended for low-resources HW.
 	* **Gnome**, use "Gtk", no vectorized pictures & graphics mainly.
-The placement of menus & buttons is like under an Apple desktop-OS. no so much adjustments/transformations-possibilities as Plasma but meanwhile also resources-hungry like Plasma, not recommended for low-resources HW.
+The placement of menus & buttons is like under an Apple desktop-OS, no so much adjustments/transformations-possibilities as Plasma but meanwhile also resources-hungry like Plasma, not recommended for low-resources HW.
 	* **Lightweight**-DEs: If you HW is not so powerful, i recommend to use **LXQt** (Qt) or **XFCE** (Gtk) as DE.
 Many Distros offer plenty of DEs.
 If you are new to Linux, don't choose/use a 'Compositor'-DE that need a lot of manual